smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 You can take this even further if you would like.
 I used properties to make writing ``FirstName`` and ``LastName`` easier.
 You can just as easily use ``readonly`` to only allow the fields to be initialized in the constructor.
-This further enforces the class being created as immutable with extra help from the compiler.
+This further enforces immutability within the class with extra help from the compiler.

 {% highlight csharp %}
-public sealed class Person {
+internal sealed class Person {
     private readonly string m_firstName;
     private readonly string m_lastName;